silnrsi/font-lateef/README_TT.txt

 this font is intended to be an appropriate style for use in Sindhi and other languages of the southern Asia.

-At this point, font smarts are implemented using only the Graphite technology.
-A number of glyph variations are accessible through font features available via the Graphite technology.
+Font smarts are implemented using OpenType and Graphite technologies.
+A number of glyph variations are accessible through font features available via both OpenType and Graphite technologies.

-LateefGR is released under the SIL Open Font License.
+Lateef is released under the SIL Open Font License.
 Lateef is a trademark of SIL International.

 See the OFL and OFL-FAQ for details of the SIL Open Font License.